hchyang/PSiTE/README.md

 The target file (BED format) is specified via `--target`.
 This file contains the positions of target regions along the genome.
 Similar to the probe file, Target files for different sequencing platforms can also be obtained from vendor's website.
-Users can find an example target file file wes/example folder of CSiTE package (wes/example/S03723314_Covered_c3.bed).
+Users can find an example target file file wes/example folder of PSiTE package (wes/example/S03723314_Covered_c3.bed).
 Check the [wes/example/README.md](wes/example/README.md) file for details.